A recent revitalization of Gastown Vancouver, the city’s oldest neighbourhood, has added some refinement to the mix.

 Equal parts Gothic theatre adventure and walking tour, the Lost Souls of Gastown allows you to visit the neighbourhood’s most important sites while your guide reenacts tales of the vagabonds, beggars, and thieves that once called it home.

-Intended for adult audiences, the tour recounts dramatic personalized tales of boom and bust.
+Intended for adult audiences, this Gastown tour recounts dramatic personalized tales of boom and bust.
 From gold rush fever to small pox outbreaks and the Great Fire of 1886, that nearly destroyed the entire neighbourhood.

 - 90 minute Gothic theatre adventure on the streets of Gastown